dipeshbh7/najikko-sathi/README.md

 ## Key features

-- AI-powered diagnostics with Gemini for household issues
+- AI-powered diagnostics for household issues
 - Multi-language support in English and Nepali
 - Booking flow for service categories and technicians
 - Live job tracking and status updates